 - This is actually a staple of pretty much any gospel quartet, and most trios.
 It even affects family groups, though not to the same extent.
 In fact, it's more surprising to encounter a gospel group that has never changed its line-up (really the Triumphant Quartet is about the only one that has literally never had a member change) is more noteworthy than the many who have.
 In fact, it's rather incredible for a long-running group to hold on to any of its founding members, but those who do usually end up being defined by those members to the point that if they leave (or die), fans decide the band has ended its run, even if the other members decide to keep going.

 - The Sun Ra Arkestra.
 Sun Ra would fire a musician by gathering the band together—minus the fired musician—and skip town, leaving the offending musician behind.
-This habit made him a major headache for the U.S. State Department, which finally demanded that he bring musicians he fired back to the United States instead of leaving him stranded in a foreign country.
+He would even do this on international tours, which made him a major headache for the U.S. State Department—they finally demanded that if he fired a musician, to bring or send said musician back to the United States instead of leaving him stranded in a foreign country.

 - The Squirrel Nut Zippers